-(1) The success score of students is determined by the Directorate of Student Affairs by calculating their semester and cumulative grade point averages.
+ARTICLE 23 - (1) The success score of students is determined by the Directorate of Student Affairs by calculating their semester and cumulative grade point averages.
 Total credits earned by students for a course are calculated by multiplying the final grade coefficient with the credit value of the course.
-To calculate the Grade Point Average (GPA) for a semester, total credit points of a student are divided by the credit values of the courses taken.
-The averages are rounded up and represented with two digits after the decimal point.
+In order to calculate the Grade Point Average (GPA) for any given semester, the total credits for courses taken are divided by the total credit values of these courses.
+Then, the two digits after the decimal point are rounded.
 The CGPA is calculated taking into consideration the current courses taken by students and under which they are registered with regards to their program since their registration to the University.
-The CGPA of a student becomes available at the end of the first semester where they are graded for the courses of the program of their registration.
-In the event where these students are enrolled into a program as a new student through an exam such as YKS or DGS, or through student transfer, previously-obtained course exemptions are represented under a separate exemption period at the start of the first semester following the registration of the said student to the university in line with the criteria deemed appropriate by the Senate.
-The grades of these courses are then added to the CGPA at the end of the first semester where such students take the courses of the program of their registration, following their enrollment.
 Calculation of semester and cumulative grade point averages is based on the grades ranging from (AA) to (FF).
-The most recent grade earned for a repeated course is taken into account in CGPA calculations.
+The most recent grade earned for a repeated course is used to calculate the CGPA.
 All grades are shown on the transcript.